 What is Key Account Management?

-Key account management is a long-term strategy for delivering significant value to “key accounts”.
-It’s a systematic approach to managing, retaining and growing your most valuable customers.
-As well as maximising mutual value alongside achieving mutually beneficial goals.
+Key account management, or strategic account management, is a long-term strategy for delivering significant value to “key accounts.”
+It’s a systematic approach to managing, retaining, and growing your most valuable customers.
+As well as maximizing mutual value alongside achieving mutually beneficial business goals.

 Why is Key Account Management Important?